deepeshx9/lenovo-yoga-slim7x-audio-linux/.github/CONTRIBUTING.md

 Linux audio stack for smart amp devices is not yet fully mature.
 So we are aiming to implement device/board-specific speaker safety math into kernel mode drivers and the rest DSP and UCM math aligned with the usual Linux stack in userspace.

+## Testing approach

+We are focusing on abstracted replication of raw math first.
+Then later implementing the same into Pipewire and kernel drivers when confident.

 ## How to contribute

 Standard GitHub flow applies: fork, branch, commit, and open a PR.